 The NNDC provides electronic access to the nuclear physics databases that it maintains on behalf of the USNDP as well as access to other nuclear physics information through its Web site.
-The NNDC Web services are powered by five Dell servers, each one has dual 2.9-GHz 8-core processors, 128-GB RAM and 15k-RPM disk drives Other USNDP members also offer nuclear physics information through their websites.
+Other USNDP members also offer nuclear physics information through their websites.
 These services require resources to maintain currency and improve performance.